Everest Base Camp Trek in June: All You Need to Know for a Memorable Monsoon Adventure

 This small creepy creature will be the worst aspect of the trek.
 But you can adopt the strategy of using salt and turmeric around your shoe and ankle area.

 You can also tuck your shirt into your pants and pants into your socks.
 This will prevent the leeches from entering your unexposed body.
+Wearing trekking socks and using a good hydration system can also help keep you comfortable and leech-free.

 Don’t forget to get off-season discount: